Invented for life

 Maximiliane StraubChief Financial Officer and Executive Vice President, Controlling, Finance and Administration, Robert Bosch LLC

-- Maximiliane Straub is chief financial officer and executive vice president, controlling, finance and administration at Robert Bosch LLC.
+- Maximiliane (Max) Straub is chief financial officer and executive vice president of finance, controlling and administration of Robert Bosch LLC, a position she has held since June 1, 2010.

-- Straub's educational degrees include Industriekauffrau IHK (1986), and Diplomkauffrau (University of Munich 1993).
+- Straub’s educational degrees include Industriekauffrau IHK and an advanced business administration degree with thesis, Diplom-Kaufmann, from the University of Munich.